sofia-tsaf/area37/README_discussion.md

 - **Modular** - the analysis is divided into well defined steps, with a separate script for each step.

-- **Structured** - the scripts are run sequentially, with each script ose of each script is clear, scripts are tightly linked with each other
+- **Structured** - the scripts are run sequentially, the purpose of each script is clear, scripts are tightly linked with each other

 - **Generic** - each script ends by writing out files in generic formats (often
   \*.csv and \*.png) that can be used by any software to create products, such